-Olatoye C. Foluke\, Oladimeji U. Yusuf\\, Sanni A. Sukurat\\\, Abdulkadir Aishat\\\\
+Olatoye C. Foluke, Oladimeji U. Yusuf, Sanni A. Sukurat, Abdulkadir Aishat

-ARTICLE INFO A B S T R A C T Article history: Accepted March 2025 Available online March 2025 Keywords: Agroforestry production, Carbon sequestration, Economic value, Profit The potentials of agroforestry farming are yet to be fully exploited for carbon sequestration, increased crop and farmers' income.
+ARTICLE INFO A B S T R A C T Article history: Received: January 08, 2025 Accepted: June 21, 2025 Published: July 01, 2025 Keywords: Agroforestry production, Carbon sequestration, Economic value, Profit The potentials of agroforestry farming are yet to be fully exploited for carbon sequestration, increased crop and farmers' income.
 This study estimates the agroforestry farm profitability and potential economic value of carbon sequestered by agroforest land in Oyo State, Nigeria.
-A three-stage sampling procedures were adopted to select 346 agroforestry farmers involved in one agroforestry practice or the other.
-A structured electronic questionnaire ( Kobotool app) and field observation were used in collecting primary data for the 2022 cropping season.
+Three-stage sampling procedures were adopted to select 346 agroforestry farmers involved in one agroforestry practice or the other.
+A structured electronic questionnaire (Kobotool app) and field observation were used in collecting primary data for the 2022 cropping season.
 Descriptive statistics and the Net Present Value (NPV) statistics were used for the data analysis.
-The potential net economic value of carbon sequestered in the study area was ₩7,246.37 (\$9.18) per ha.
+The potential net economic value of carbon sequestered in the study area was N7,246.37 (\$9.18) per ha.
 The results indicated that agroforestry practices in the study area have a huge capacity to sequester carbon and in the long run, generate additional income for smallholder farmers.
-Although, carbon revenues drop at 0.2-0.3% of NPV, however, carbon payments can still generate substantial revenue for farmers especially when carbon payments are combined with other payments for environmental services provided by agroforestry.
-Agroforestry farmers as ₩237,966.68 (\$311.12) in the last production season.
+Although carbon revenues drop at 0.2-0.3% of NPV, carbon payments can still generate substantial revenue for farmers especially when carbon payments are combined with other payments for environmental services provided by agroforestry.
+Agroforestry farmers as N237,966.68 (\$311.12) in the last production season.
 Furthermore, the returns on investment were said to be at 0.63.
-Despite significant results recorded from agroforestry practices, there is a greater need to create better awareness among farmers on the carbon sequestration and carbon credit generating potential of agroforestry by relevant agencies of government such as the Ministry of Environment.
+Despite significant results recorded from agroforestry practices, there is a greater need to create better awareness among farmers on the carbon sequestration and carbon credit generating potential of agroforestry by relevant government agencies such as the Ministry of Environment.